rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/upgrades/_index.md

 To upgrade the components in your Kubernetes cluster, or the definition of the [Kubernetes services]({{<baseurl>}}/rke/latest/en/config-options/services/) or [add-ons]({{<baseurl>}}/rke/latest/en/config-options/add-ons/), refer to the [upgrade documentation for RKE]({{<baseurl>}}/rke/latest/en/upgrades/), the Rancher Kubernetes Engine.

-If you installed Rancher using the RKE Add-on yaml, follow the directions to [migrate or upgrade]({{<baseurl>}}/rancher/v2.5/en/upgrades/upgrades/migrating-from-rke-add-on).

 - [Prerequisites](#prerequisites)
 - [Upgrade Outline](#upgrade-outline)
 - [Known Upgrade Issues](#known-upgrade-issues)